Heavy Equipment Parts Guide

-Types of Equipment Parts
+Types of Construction Equipment Parts

 When it comes to purchasing heavy equipment parts, you have several options, but choosing the cheapest one may not benefit your equipment for the long term.
 Some types of parts could even cause further damage.
 Understanding what differentiates new, remanufactured, original equipment manufacturer (OEM), aftermarket and other replacement options is key to finding the right parts for your heavy machinery.

 During the search for replacement parts, you will likely first encounter the choice of new or remanufactured equipment parts.
 Though similar in appearance, these parts have critical differences.
 What sets these types of replacement components apart is construction and whether the components have been in a machine before.